Project-Silicium/WoA-Guides/Mu-Qcom/Vendors/Samsung/remove-win-recovery-disk-checking.md

 ## Enable mass storage mode (Step 1)

-To remove these Windows features, you need to put your device in [mass storage mode](https://github.com/arminask/WoA-Guides/blob/main/Mu-Qcom/README.md#device-guides). <br />
+To remove these Windows features, you need to put your device in [mass storage mode](../../README.md#device-guides). <br />
 If you haven't already, follow Mass Storage Guide for your Device and enable it.<br />

 ## Remove Windows recovery (Step 2)

 After you enabled mass storage mode and connected your device to a Windows computer, <br />
-in File Explorer delete this file: <br />
+In File Explorer delete this file: <br />
 ```
-(Replace W with your device Win partition letter):
+# Replace W with your device Win partition letter
 W:\Windows\System32\Recovery\WinRE.wim
 ```

 <br />
 If your Windows installation has booted before, delete this directory: <br />

 ```
-(Replace W with your device Win partition letter):
+# Replace W with your device Win partition letter
 W:\Recovery
 ```